Common Organization of the Society: Fate of the POS project

-At the turn of 1935–1936, Sławek sent out the text of the POS draft to various people for their opinions.This text was given by Sławek to Śmigly-Rydz, receiving in response a harsh letter that the General Inspector “does not see the purpose of such an organization.”
+At the turn of 1935–1936, Sławek sent out the text of the POS draft to various people for their opinions.This text was given by Sławek to Śmigły-Rydz, receiving in response a harsh letter that the General Inspector “does not see the purpose of such an organization.”
 This reaction, combined with Sławek's declining importance in the new political configuration of the Sanation's camp, caused him to abandon his attempts to put his concept into reality.
 He did not, however, cease further deliberations on the matter.
-His correspondence shows that in the summer of 1936 he began work on a text formulating, on the background of the history of the BBWR, remarks and conclusions “on the system of organization of the State.”
+His correspondence shows that in the summer of 1936 he began work on a text formulating, on the background of the history of the BBWR, remarks and conclusions “on the system of organization of the state.”

 Criticism of the POS

 The POS concept is difficult to evaluate, as one would have to take into account the effects of implementation, and these sometimes differed from the intentions.
 This was vividly demonstrated by the fate of the electoral law developed by Sławek, which, while formally preserving democracy, in fact introduced, through the kitchen door so to speak, authoritarianism.
 Sławek believed that the ordinance would socialize the state, but in reality it placed elections under the control of the administration.
 In the words of Jan Hoppe: